rednafi/github-follow-bot/README.md

 ## Disclaimer

 I created this just to fiddle with some [selenium](https://selenium-python.readthedocs.io/).
 The code could be polished.
-Also, it's debatable whether you should use a bot to follow people or not.
+Moreover, it's debatable whether you should use a bot to follow people or not.
+Also, there is a high chance that Github will flag you as a spam user and ban your public profile.
 Use at your own risk 🤷‍♂️